Pregnancy Care 5 min read

 Expected Gain: 12-14 pounds (5.5-6.5 kg), averaging 1-2 pounds weekly

-What’s happening: Your baby is growing rapidly, and your blood volume continues to increase.
-The placenta is fully formed and functioning, and amniotic fluid volume increases.
+What’s happening: Your baby is growing quickly, blood volume is increasing, and the placenta is fully functioning.

 Third Trimester (Weeks 27-40)